moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/_index.md

 - **Sustainable way of working**: Getting all of our teams back to a sustainable way of working as a first priority.
 The ambiguity in work schedules, uncertainty around who has license to make decisions, and changes in priority lead to a lack of predictability for people's work, which creates stress and a reduced sense of psychological safety.
 - **Collaboration**: Addressing collaboration problems thoroughly and in real time as they arise so we can reduce the their negative impact on business outcomes and encourage more psychological safety.
 - **Roadmap review and revision**: Reducing the frequency of changes to near-term roadmap.
 Review our major roadmap items monthly, driven by a focus on accounting for market externalities, customer feedback, and rollout/scale pains.
 We will approach major product milestone completions in a measured fashion so we can help teams be more efficient, plan implementations, and set expectations without being given a delivery timeline.
-- **Communication cascade**: Improve our communication cascade to avoid reliance, build trust, provide additional context, align everyone on priorities, and prevent communication surprises.
+- **Communication cascade**: We want to capture details in issues to avoid reliance, build trust, provide additional context, align everyone on priorities, and prevent communication surprises.
+  - Always assign a DRI to create an issue (Ideally, whoever is communicating is the person creating the issue)
+  - Make sure the DRI is included especially when things change quickly!
+  - Leadership should set explicit expectations.
+There should be space and time for questions and discussions.
+Ask for this if you are not getting it, because we will then be responsible for communication moving forward.
+  - There are regular [AI Exec meetings](https://gitlab.com/gitlab-org/ai-powered/ai-weekly/-/issues) where non-MNPI read outs will be shared.
+  - For senior leaders, EMs and PMs across the primary AI teams to make sure they have a place to align with each other, we use `#ai-leads`.
+  - To include the quads, engineers, designers, testers, infra, our key Marketing stakeholders, etc that are working on AI, we use `#ai-portfolio`.
+This will help us provide a SSoT avenue for communication so we don’t confuse groups or disseminate information separately.
+  - In this way, we will avoid multiple downward communications or conflicting messages,  keep discussions inside issues, and be able to retain autonomy on the roadmap according to Roadmap Review & Revision.
 - **Blocking work**:
   - Our teams respond to inquiries with ETA to resolve within the designated time frame below:
     - High priority - within 1 business day